-A multi-year scholarship named after George L. Mosse for excelling doctoral students in the history departments of Hebrew University.
+The Mosse Stipend is a multi-year scholarship named after George L. Mosse for outstanding doctoral students in the history departments of the Hebrew University.

 The lauded historian George L. Mosse was a professor in Hebrew University and in the University of Wisconsin in Madison, WI.
 He bequeathed a generous fund for the promotion of history studies in the universities where he taught.